Patient Queue optimization-strategies-for-clinics-and-group-practices

 Strategy 1 – Map and Standardize the Patient Journey

-• New patient vs existing
+• New patient vs. existing patient

-• Walk-in vs appointment
+• Walk-in vs. appointment

-• Urgent vs routine
+• Urgent vs. routine

-• Diagnostic-only vs consult
+• Diagnostic-only vs. consultation

 • Registration